 The Way I Feel by Janan Cain – Illustrations and rhyming text portray children experiencing a range of emotions, including frustration, shyness, jealousy, and pride.
 Preschool

 Today I Feel Silly: And Other Moods That Make My Day by Jamie Lee Curtis -helps children understand and appreciate their shifting moods.
 Preschool – 2nd grade

 The Pigeon Has Feelings, Too! by Mo Willems – Pigeon runs through his signature gamut of emotions while attempting to thwart his old nemesis.
 Preschool – Kindergarten

 Feelings by Aliki – Happy, sad, shy, excited–how do you feel?
 Sometimes it’s hard to explain you feelings.
-Preschool – 3rd grade
+Kindergarten – 3rd grade

 Lots of Feelings by Shelley Rotner – In this expressive photo-essay, simple text and photographs introduce basic emotions – happy, grumpy, thoughtful, and more – and how people show them.
 Kindergarten – 3rd grade

 The Feelings Book: The Care and Keeping of Your Emotions by Dr. Lynda Madison – Will help you understand your emotions, and deal with them in positive ways.
 2nd – 6th grade

 Understanding Myself: A Kid’s Guide to Intense Emotions and Strong Feelings by Mary C. Lamia – A self-help guide for kids to understand and manage their strong emotions.
 4th – 7th grade